pprachas/fenics_arclength/docs/source/math_prelim.rst

 Math Preliminaries
 ==================

-Here is outline the basic theory of solving nonlinear finite elements and our implementation of the arc-length solver.
+Here is the outline for the basic theory of solving nonlinear finite elements and our implementation of the arc-length solver.

 Nonlinear Finite Elements
 -------------------------